syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

 documentation: ug
 ---

-# How to customize the font size and color in Blazor components
+# How to Customize the Font Size and Color in Blazor components

 ## Install Web Compiler